-Mississippi River (downstream of the Highway bridge in Prescott, Wisconsin and all waters between the Burlington Northern [Wisconsin] and Canadian Pacific [Minnesota] railroad tracks).
+Mississippi River (downstream of the Highway 10 bridge in Prescott, Wisconsin and all waters between the Burlington Northern [Wisconsin] and Canadian Pacific [Minnesota] railroad tracks).
 Lake Pepin, St. Croix River, Lake St. Croix, St. Louis River, St. Louis Bay, and Superior Bay.

 Daily and possession limits are the same.
 All species not listed are covered by the inland regulations of the state where a fish is taken.
+Anglers may fish shore to shore with either a Minnesota or Wisconsin fishing license.